sepgh/mooshak/docs/content/docs/clients/windows.md

 Then execute `mooshak.exe connect` to connect and disconnect with `Control + C`.
 If you close the window withoug `Control + C` it wont disconnect completely and you will need to do `mooshak.exe disconnect`.

-If you are running pre-built you will need to either create a folder called `assets` next to your executable file and then download all of the assets from [this link](https://github.com/sepgh/mooshak/tree/main/clients/windows/assets) there, or you can run `mooshak.exe load_assets` so it will download external dependencies for you automatically.
+**Important:** If you are running pre-built you will need to either create a folder called `assets` next to your executable file and then download all of the assets from [this link](https://github.com/sepgh/mooshak/tree/main/clients/windows/assets) there, or you can run `mooshak.exe load_assets` so it will download external dependencies for you automatically.

+---

 {{< hint info >}}
 You will need to keep the application open since there are no daemon services running as mooshak client on your system. (for both pre-built and python)